jack-jiang1111/Teleswap-On-Sui/README.md

   - Reward distribute system in ccexchange and cc transfer(made it in locker, send fee to lockers)
 8. gas improvement

+WBTC MAINNET: 0xaafb102dd0902f5055cadecd687fb5b71ca82ef0e0285d90afde828ec58ca96b::btc::BTC
+(A,B) order matter since the cetus decide the (a>b)

+we add another version in dexconnector, testing it first GLOBAL CONFIG IN TESTNET: 0x9774e359588ead122af1c7e7f64e14ade261cfeecdb5d0eb4a5b3b4c8ab8bd3e

+upgrade the package via cli: sui client upgrade --gas-budget 750000000 --upgrade-capability 0x9eecde074a89298a29c587088d885a8dd38a01c88e6cf0391209a61a43d2efc0 the current issue: swap return error code 11, line 275 in dexconnector has some issue run the swap test: ts-node .\scripts\testnet\test_swap_clean.ts notice the telebtc package is hardcoded (the very orginal package, need to update the code later) in test.ts-sdk-script
 ```
 M 2.4
 B 0.37